mat7-bit/a-simple-trip-planner-service/README.md

 npm run debug
 ```

 Note: The debug session has no live reload.
 A VSCode debug configuration is included in the repository, so debugging should be ready to start.
-Simply import the `.vscode/launch.json` config and attach the remote debugger to the live session.
+Import the `.vscode/launch.json` config and attach the remote debugger to the live session.

-After the start up, the server will be available under the 3000 port.
+After the start up, the server will be available under the port 3000.
 A generated swagger should be
 reachable [here](http://localhost:3000/swagger) (see the swagger section for more details).

-At this point, probably you're getting a db connection error.
-You need a running postgres instance in order to use this microservice.
+At this point, probably you're encountering a db connection error.
+To use this microservice, you need a running PostgreSQL instance.
 The easiest way to bootstrap a ready-to-use instance is using the embedded `./local-env/docker-compose-base.yml` file.
 Supposing to have a running docker daemon on your machine, you can start it with:

 ```
 docker-compose -f ./local-env/docker-compose-base.yml up -d